 Praying Mantis

-The praying mantis shows the way.
-In the Arabic and Turkish cultures a mantis points pilgrims to Mecca, the holiest site in the Islamic world.
-In Africa it helps find lost sheep and goats.
-In France, it's believed that if you are lost the mantis points the way home.
+The Praying Mantis shows the way.
+In the Arabic and Turkish cultures a Mantis points pilgrims to Mecca, the holiest site in the Islamic world.
+In Africa they help find lost sheep and goats.
+In France, it's believed that if you are lost the Mantis points the way home.

 "Follow Mantis" means putting that core aspect of yourself, your foundation of Spirit, at the helm and let it direct your intellect and ultimately your life.